Video games in France: Dontnod Entertainment

 Dontnod Entertainment was founded in 2008 and is based in Paris.
 They are known for developing the graphic adventure series titled Life is Strange.
 Life is Strange was released episodically throughout 2015.
 Dontnod entertainment later released the first episode of Life is Strange 2 in September 2018 with the final episode released in December 2019.

 Publishers

 Ubisoft

 Ubisoft was established in 1986 by Yves Guillemot and his four brothers.
 Ubisoft initially distributed CD audio media, computers, and additional software to farmers and subsequently shifted to publishing video games.
 Yves Guillemot has said that Ubisoft has found value in open sandbox games with single and multiplayer modes which is why the company works on online games.
-Ubisoft's best selling game as of 2022 is Far Cry 5 (2018), grossing more than 300 million USD in the first week of release.
+Ubisoft's best selling game as of 2022 is Far Cry 5 (2018), grossing more than US$300 million in the first week of release.

 Gameloft

 Gameloft was founded by Michael Guillemot, a brother of Yves Guillemot, in 1999 after seeing the potential of the emerging market of mobile games.
+The group also develops and publishes games for PC and consoles, such as Asphalt Legends (2018), The Oregon Trail (2021) and Disney Dreamlight Valley (2023).

 Focus Entertainment

 Focus Entertainment was founded in 1996 and formerly Focus Home Entertainment.
-The publisher’s most notable games are Farming Simulator, Pro Cycling Manager, and Trackmania.
+The publisher's most notable games are Farming Simulator, Pro Cycling Manager, and Trackmania.